djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 Oakland signed Hatteberg to first base for $950K on a one-year contract after Colorado declined salary arbitration.
 The A's saw past the injury to identify exceptional plate discipline and on-base skills.
 His .367 OBP in 2000 and .410 OBP in 1999 demonstrated an ability to get on base.

-The position switch to first base was unprecedented; he had never played the position professionally.
+The position switch to first base was unprecedented.
+He had never played the position professionally.
 He learned first base during spring training with infield coach **Ron Washington**.

 Hatteberg's 2002 performance validated the analytical approach: .280/.374/.433 slash line, 68 walks versus 56 strikeouts, and 4.15 pitches per plate appearance (3rd in AL).
 His defining moment came on September 4, 2002, when his walk-off home run against Kansas City secured the A's 20th consecutive victory and set an AL record.